Configuration

 files

-An ordered list of FileConstraints defining which file paths the tool is allowed to generate edits for.
+An ordered list of FileConstraints defining the files for which the tool generates edits.
 Constraints are processed sequentially, meaning that the last matching constraint is the one used.
+Globs are matched against paths relative to the project-root.
 For example:

 files = [